stellar/slingshot/zkvm/docs/import-spec.md

 T = Transcript::new("ZkVM.import")
-T.commit("program", program)  // user’s authorization program to be signed by the custodian T.commit("anchor", anchor)    // contract ID to be used as an anchor in the issuance contract memo = T.challenge_bytes()
+T.commit("program", program)  // user’s authorization program to be signed by the custodian T.commit("anchor", anchor)    // contract ID to be used as an anchor in the issuance contract memo = T.challenge_bytes("memo")
 ```

 User signs and publishes the [deposit](#deposit) transaction.

 #### Signing step

-Once the [deposit](#deposit) transaction is published, user and [custodian-signer](#custodian-signer) perform the following stateless protocol:
+Once the [deposit](#deposit) transaction is published, user and [custodian](#custodian) perform the following stateless protocol:

-First, user sends a reference to the deposit transaction, `program` and `anchor`.
+First, user sends a reference to the [deposit](#deposit) transaction, `program` and `anchor`.

-In response, custodian-signer:
+In response, custodian:

+1. [Custodian](#custodian) verifies that the deposit transaction is published (via hash-links to a ledger that’s signed by an externalized SCP message with quorum slice trusted by the custodian).
-1. Takes the first payment, ignores the rest and reads `Asset` structure and the paid quantity.
+2. Takes the first payment, ignores the rest and reads `Asset` structure and the paid quantity.
-2. Verifies that the `MEMO_HASH` matches the `program` and `anchor` specified by the user (see above).
+3. Verifies that the `MEMO_HASH` matches the `program` and `anchor` specified by the user (see above).
-3. Computes an unblinded `qty` commitment based on the quantity.
+4. Computes an unblinded `qty` commitment based on the quantity.
-4. Forms a metadata string for the `issue` instruction as XDR encoding of the `Asset` structure.
+5. Forms a metadata string for the `issue` instruction as XDR encoding of the `Asset` structure.
 See [Flavor ID mapping](#flavor-id-mapping).
-5. Computes the ZkVM [flavor ID](zkvm-spec.md#issue) using its ZkVM issuance predicate and the metadata string.
+6. Computes the ZkVM [flavor ID](zkvm-spec.md#issue) using its ZkVM issuance predicate and the metadata string.
 This defines the flavor ID for the [mapped asset](#mapped-asset).
-6. Creates a contract with the `anchor`, issuance predicate and the Value object with unblinded quantity and flavor commitments.
+7. Creates a contract with the `anchor`, issuance predicate and the Value object with unblinded quantity and flavor commitments.
-7. Computes the [contract ID](zkvm-spec.md#contract-id) of the resulting contract.
+8. Computes the [contract ID](zkvm-spec.md#contract-id) of the resulting contract.
-8. Signs user’s `program` and the issuance contract ID for the [`delegate`](zkvm-spec.md#delegate) instruction.
+9. Signs user’s `program` and the issuance contract ID for the [`delegate`](zkvm-spec.md#delegate) instruction, producing `signature`.
-9. Returns the signature to the user.
+10. Returns the `signature` to the user.

-Note: this protocol can be safely replayed arbitrary number of times because both the Stellar payment
+Note: this protocol can be safely replayed arbitrary number of times because both the Stellar deposit and ZkVM issuance
-is tied to the same unique anchor (embedded in a `MEMO_HASH`) as the ZkVM signature for the delegate instruction
-(which covers the issuance contract that uses the anchor).
+are tied to the same unique anchor (embedded in a `MEMO_HASH`) — the ZkVM signature for the `delegate` instruction covers the issuance contract, which in turn contains the anchor.

 Future work:

 1. this can be extended to support multiple assets imported under one predicate for certain multi-asset contracts.
-2. multiple payments to the custodian can also be supported and not be ignored.
+2. multiple payments to the custodian in the same transaction can also be supported instead of being ignored.

 #### Import step

 User forms a transaction that spends the previously allocated unspent output, followed by the following issuance snippet:

 ```
+push:<utxo>
-<utxo> input
+input

+push:<Q>
+push:<F>
+push:<XDR(Asset)>
+push:<issuance_predicate>
-<Q> <F> <XDR(Asset)> <issuance_predicate> issue
+issue

+push:<user_prog>
+push:<signature>
-<user_prog> <signature> delegate
+delegate
 ...
 ```